Jessa Duggar Upset That Jinger Duggar Moved Away, Resents Jeremy Vuolo

 A post shared by Jessa Seewald (@jessaseewald) on

 There were some rumors that Jessa Duggar was really having a hard time with Jinger Duggar moving to Texas.
 She had joked about Jeremy Vuolo “stealing” her sister, but no one really guessed how serious she was.
 There was also talk that Jim Bob Duggar had tried to talk Vuolo into moving to Arkansas, but his life is in Texas.
 It seems that while the family isn’t too thrilled about the move, most of them are supportive.
-Distance is a hard thing and the Duggars already had a small taste of that when Josh and Anna Duggar went to pursue politics and Jill and Derrick Dillard went to do mission work in El Salvador.
+Distance is a hard thing, and the Duggars already had a small taste of that when Josh and Anna Duggar went to pursue politics, and Jill and Derrick Dillard went to do mission work in El Salvador.
 In fact, Jessa is the only married sister left in Arkansas right now.

 Going forward, it will be interesting to see how Jessa Dugar interacts with her sister.
 There was a conversation about the Seewald family going to visit Jinger Duggar and Jeremy Vuolo in Texas.
 Jinger wanted the family to give her some time before they made the trip.
-It looks like being a newlywed is important to her and she wants time to get used to all of the new changes in her life.
+It looks like being a newlywed is important to her, and she wants time to get used to all of the new changes in her life.
 Without her family all under one roof, there is going to be some big adjustments.
 Last night, fans got to see just how in love the newlyweds are and with the time they are taking to themselves, their love for one another is apparent.

 Ahhhhhhhhh!!!!! ????
 My best friend (aka little sister) is engaged!!!!
 Congrats, Jinger and Jeremy!!!!!!!! ❤️❤️ :link in bio: